Program Entry Deadlines

 - Complete a DMACC Application.
 Go to the

-Note - If needing an associate degree prior to being admitted to Mortuary Science, apply for the Liberal Arts AA/Pre-Mortuary Science concentration.
+Note - If you need to complete an associate degree prior to being admitted to Mortuary Science, apply for the Liberal Arts AA degree.
+After applying for the Liberal Arts AA degree, contact the Admissions Office to add Mortuary Science to your admission record at 515-964-6496.

 - DMACC requires assessment of all new full-time students.
 A college transcript showing evidence of successful experience in math, reading, and writing course work can satisfy assessment.